Maxscores/helloworld-sfdc-rest-controller-framework/README.md

 }
 ```

-3b) Setup validations so that you have all of the fields necessary.
+bonus) Setup validations so that you have all of the fields necessary.

-4) Build a GET endpoint at '/v1/blogs/{id}' <- you'll need to get the id from the URL
+## Build a GET endpoint at '/v1/blogs/{id}' <- you'll need to get the id from the URL
 You'll need to return a Blog object with the Id that is passed in.

 request Body: none